wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/robot-code-ci.rst

         - name: Compile and run tests on robot code
           run: ./gradlew build

 Each job has certain steps that will be executed.
-This job has three steps.
+This job has four steps.
 The first step involves checking out the repository to access the robot code.
-The second step involves giving the virtual machine permission to execute gradle tasks using ``./gradlew``.
+The second step is a workaround for a `GitHub Actions issue <https://www.github.com/actions/runner/issues/2033>`_.
+The third step involves giving the virtual machine permission to execute gradle tasks using ``./gradlew``.
 The final step runs ``./gradlew build`` to compile robot code and run any unit tests.

 Adding a Build Status Badge to a README.md File
 -----------------------------------------------